GianlucaFuwa/Schwinger-Metadynamics/README.md

 ```
 julia -t 2 src/jl template/parameters_meas.jl
 ```

 **!
-Make sure to use 2 or more CPU-Threads when using Parallel Tempering!**

-**!
 Make sure to use the same Physics and Metapotential parameters for build- and measurement-run !**